pablofernandezorg/alpha-dragon/README.md

 ========
 ww<i></i>w.<i></i>alphadragon.net

-Version 4.0.
-Created by Pablo Fernandez.
+Version 5.0.
+Developed by Pablo Fernandez.
 Copyright 2016.

-I have created an AI software program that is capable of tracking thousands of Tweets per minute to create actionable predictions in the stock market.
-The algorithm runs a sentiment analysis on all stocks being tracked, and combines this data with proven technical indicators to train the neural network.
+Alpa Dragon is an AI software program that analyses investor sentiment across the internet to create actionable predictions in the stock market.
+The algorithm runs language analysis on the data and combines this with proven technical indicators to train several neural networks.

-A graphical frontend is in developement and will be released soon.
+Due to the proprietary nature of this program, several algorithms have been witheld from Github.

 Module Distribution
 -----------